cyanoprem/supernova-prompts/memory_extraction/identity_and_motivation/ctx.md

     {
       "action_type": "add",
       "content": "wants to improve English to explain customer issues to their boss and write professional emails."
+    },
+    {
+      "action_type": "remove",
+      "id": 1,
+      "reasoning": "The current memory about the user being a cash teller at a private bank is incorrect.
+Need to update the memory with the correct information."
     }
-  ],
-  "new_memories": [
-    "is a sales officer at a private bank",
-    "is from Karim Nagar",
-    "wants to improve English because they struggle with understanding and responding to company emails and communicating with customers", "wants to improve English to explain customer issues to their boss and write professional emails."
   ]
 }